Aantrreksh/sql-query/sqlref/sql_reference.md

 |2017|2      |500   |
 |2018|1      |400   |
 |2018|2      |400   |
-{: caption="Table 7.
-Query result for the example "grouping sales data per year and quarter"." caption-side="bottom"}
+{: caption="Query result for the example "grouping sales data per year and quarter"." caption-side="bottom"}

 A ROLLUP grouping is an extension to the *group by clause* that produces a result set containing subtotal rows in addition to the *regular* grouped rows.
 A `GROUP BY COL1, COL2 WITH ROLLUP` generates the following grouping sets: **(COL1, COL2)**, **(COL1)**, **()**.
 The **N** grouping expressions of the ROLLUP convert to **N+1** grouping sets.